 Eligibility & how to apply

 Kairos Community Trust accepts applications for all its services from men and women aged 18 to 65, regardless of their nationality, colour, religion, class, disability, sexual orientation, marital status.
-However, Kairos Community Trust does not accept applications from people with a history of arson or who are on the sex offenders’ register or are schedule one offenders.
+However, Kairos Community Trust does not accept applications from people with a history of arson, who are on the sex offenders’ register or are schedule one offenders.

-Eligibility and admission procedures across our services, however, do vary and full details are given on this website for each treatment service and supported housing, along with contact details.
-Whichever service you wish to contact, in the first instance, please telephone.
+Eligibility and admission procedures across our services vary and details are given on this website for each service and supported housing, along with contact details.
+Please contact the service you require by telephone in the first instance.

 Funding & costs

-Linden Grove Post-Detox Hostel: Housing benefit is applied for on admission with help of a support worker.
+Linden Grove Abstinence-Support Hostel: Housing benefit is applied for on admission with help of a support worker.

 Bethwin Road Residential Rehab: This is community care funding agreed with social services prior to admission.
 Social services will assess a client to make a small weekly contribution towards his/her treatment from their benefits.
 Private self-funding clients are also welcome.
 The current cost is £677 per week (£8,124 for the 12-week programme).

 Aftercare Programme: Usually funded by social services but private self-funding clients are also welcome.
 The current cost is £300 per week.